What is Terra (LUNA)?

 TLDR

-Terra (LUNA) is a public blockchain protocol, rebooted after the 2022 collapse of its original algorithmic stablecoin system, now focused on building a decentralized finance (DeFi) and application ecosystem.
+Terra (LUNA) is a public blockchain protocol that represents a rebooted ecosystem, focusing on decentralized finance (DeFi) and applications after the collapse of its original algorithmic stablecoin system.

 Deep Dive